Beaver Valley Ski Club

 Beaver Valley Ski Club is a private skiing and snowboarding club located in Beaver Valley, Ontario, Canada.

 It is situated on a steep sided section of the Niagara Escarpment adjacent to the Bruce Trail.
 It features some of the steepest runs and most diverse terrain in the region.
-The Club has 28 trails, five snowparks including a championship snowboard/ski cross course, national level mogul and slopestyle runs, glade skiing and a steep, groomed ski bowl.
+The Club has 28 trails, five snowparks including a championship snowboard/ski cross course, national level mogul and slopestyle runs, glade skiing and a ski bowl.
 Its Playground snow park is one of the longest full featured snow park runs in Ontario.
-The Club has six lifts, two lodges and a ski and snowboard shop with rentals.
+The Club has six lifts, two lodges, and a ski and snowboard shop with rentals.